scalar-labs/scalardb/docs/schema.md

 ## Schema generator and loader

-It is a little hard for application developers to care for the schema mapping and metadata for transactions, so we are preparing tools to generate implementation-specific schema and to load the schema.
+It is a little hard for application developers to care for the schema mapping and metadata for transactions, so we offer tools for generating and loading schema without much knowledge about imlementation schema and Scalar DB internal metadata.

-coming soon
+Please see [this](/tools/schema/README.md) for more details.